-Active investors, who have an average portfolio size of over €5,000 over a three-month period are eligible to receive a 2% loyalty bonus.
-This is more than you’ll receive on any other platform at the moment.
+Active investors with an average portfolio size of over €5,000 over three months are eligible to receive a 2% loyalty bonus.
+This is more than you’ll receive on any other platform now.

-You don't need any special Swaper Promo Code to get your bonus.
+You don't need any unique Swaper Promo Code to get your bonus.

 Is this ticking your investment boxes?

 Swaper’s New User Requirements

-In order to sign up on Swaper you need to be over 18 years old and reside within the European Economic Area.
+To sign up on Swaper you must be over 18 years old and reside within the European Economic Area.
 You also need to have a bank account from the country of your residence that is listed in your name.
-You can also open a business account with Swaper if that’s something that interests you.
+You can also open a business account with Swaper if that interests you.

 Transferring money to Swaper is equally quick and easy; it only took us one day to transfer our money from our N26 bank account using a SEPA transfer.

 Risk and Return

 When investing in P2P lending you should be aware of the risks that come with it.
 Swaper has a very similar business model to Bondora and Fellow Finance.
-Both platforms list their own loans on the marketplace rather than working with other loan originators.
-The main way that Swaper differs from Bondora and Fellow Finance is that it offers a buyback guarantee.
+Both platforms list their loans on the marketplace rather than working with other loan originators.
+The primary way that Swaper differs from Bondora and Fellow Finance is that it offers a buyback guarantee.

 Swaper’s Buyback Guarantee

-In cases where the borrower is late for their loan repayment by more than 30 days, the loan originator (Swaper) will repurchase the claim that you (the investor) has with the borrower.
+In cases where the borrower is late for their loan repayment by more than 30 days, the loan originator (Swaper) will repurchase the claim that you (the investor) have with the borrower.
 This includes the invested principal and accrued interest.

 Is Swaper Safe?

-That’s one of the most important questions every investor should be asking before signing up and transferring funds to Swaper.
-In this section of our Swaper review, we will conduct our own due diligence about the platform’s team and their terms and conditions.
+That’s one of every investor's most important questions before signing up and transferring funds to Swaper.
+In this section of our Swaper review, we will conduct due diligence about the platform’s team and their terms and conditions.

 Let’s jump right into it.

 Who Runs the Company?

-Swaper used to be run by Danija Misus, who joined the platform as a project manager back in 2017.
+Swaper was run by Danija Misus, who joined the platform as a project manager in 2017.
 In 2021, Swaper finally appointed a CEO - from now on, Indrek Poulokainen is in charge of the company's progress.